ballerina-platform/nballerina/README.md

 # nballerina

-Ballerina compiler, written in Ballerina, which uses LLVM to generate native executables.
+This will eventually be a Ballerina compiler, written in Ballerina, which uses LLVM to generate native executables.

 The compiler is divided into the following Ballerina packages: